 Your hip is therefore unique and unlike any other.
 When a hip prosthesis is fitted, it is essential to be able to restore the very specific shape of the femur and the hip joint, in order to be able to regain the most natural hip function and mobility possible.

-Conversely, the custom-made CUSTOM HIP prosthesis faithfully matches the shape of your femur, reproduces the length of your leg and restores the muscular balance of your hip.
+Conversely, the personalized INDIVIDUAL HIP™ prosthesis faithfully matches the shape of your femur, reproduces the length of your leg and restores the muscular balance of your hip.
 You benefit from an implant adapted to your anatomy enabling you to regain your mobility and a normal life.

-Symbios, based on a 3D model of your femur from a CT scan, designs and manufactures a custom-made prosthesis specifically for your femur.
-The custom-made implants are then manufactured on a just-in-time basis for delivery a few weeks later to the hospital for your operation.
+Symbios, based on a 3D model of your femur from a CT scan, designs and manufactures a personalized prosthesis specifically for your femur.
+The personalized implants are then manufactured on a just-in-time basis for delivery a few weeks later to the hospital for your operation.

 In order to maximise the life span of your new hip, make sure you follow the instructions given to you by your surgeon and respect these simple rules to avoid potential complications: